Some Patterns of Research in Mathematics: The statistics

 The computation of the distribution of Erd\H{o}s numbers in the sample serves as another sanity check.
 Restricted to the giant component, it has mean $4.34$, standard deviation $0.99$ and median $4$, which is relatively close to the distribution reported by Grossman, who reported a mean of $4.69$, standard deviation $1.27$ and median $5$, for the MR collaboration graph.
 The small shift is plausibly explained by the densification of the network over the last two decades.

-More precisely, if we restrict ourselves to the giant component ($n = 315$), $186$ authors have Erd\H{o}s number less or equal than $4$ and $32$ have Erd\H{o}s number larger than $5$.
+More precisely, if we restrict ourselves to the giant component ($n = 315$), $186$ authors have Erd\H{o}s number less than or equal to $4$ and $32$ have Erd\H{o}s number greater than $5$.
 A binomial sign test rejects the hypothesis that the median Erd\H{o}s number is $5$ in favor of a smaller value ($z \approx -10.4, p \approx 1.2\times 10^{-25}$).
 This provides strong evidence that the median Erd\H{o}s number has decreased to $4$ since the early 2000s.
-The reduction in the standard deviation also suggests that the distances had become more homogeneous, meaning the giant component has grown more connected.
+The reduction in the standard deviation also suggests that the distances have become more homogeneous, meaning the giant component has grown more connected.

 The available data allow us to assign each mathematician a primary Mathematical Subject Classification (MSC) area, defined as the area in which they have published the largest number of papers, or, when this information is ambiguous, the area listed first in their record.
 For each individual, I recorded both the primary area and the total number of distinct MSC areas appearing in their publication record.